Rocket attacks hit Ukraine's Lviv as Biden visits Poland | Law-Order

 Rocket attacks hit Ukraine's Lviv as Biden visits Poland

-She had fled to Lviv from Kharkiv, one of the most bombarded cities of the war.We were on one side of the street and saw it on the other side, the 34-year-old IT worker said of the blast.
+He said an oil facility and factory connected to the military, both in areas where people live, were struck Saturday, though he didnt give more details.In the dim, crowded bomb shelter under an apartment block a short ways from the first blast site, Ukrainets said she couldnt believe she had to hide again after fleeing from Kharkiv, one of the most bombarded cities of the war.We were on one side of the street and saw it on the other side, she said.

 - Country: